rickwierenga/json-editor/README.md

 # json-editor

-A small javascript script that allows users to JSON files.
+A small javascript script that allows users to edit JSON files.

 ## Documentation